"Perhaps Shyamalan wanted to be a 21st-century George A Romero. Instead I'm afraid he is turning into Ed Wood Jr."

 with every movie to follow.Signs

-(2002) is the first of his films to receive extensive mockery, centering around the now patented Twist Ending
+(2002) was the first of his films to receive extensive mockery, centering around the now-patented Twist Ending

 (2008).
 The Village

-had a few defenders and was quite profitable, but was still destroyed by critics mainly due the ending being too much of a curveball.
+had a few defenders and was quite profitable, but critics were still unkind to it, mainly because the ending was too sharp a curveball.
 Lady in the Water

 broke from the Twist Ending

-formula (being based on a bedtime story for his children), but became the point where in some circles, he officially changed from "failing director" to "laughingstock".
-His next film, The Happening
+formula (being based on a bedtime story he had conceived for his daughters), but became the point where in some circles, his status officially degenerated from 'failing director' to 'laughingstock'.
+The Happening

-, was supposed to be his Win Back The Crowd
+, an R-rated horror flick about an apocalyptic event, was supposed to be his Win Back the Crowd

 His next film was The Last Airbender